loopj/home-assistant-vantage/README.md

 ### Switches

 Vantage *Load* objects labeled as *Relay* will appear as switches in Home Assistant.
-If you have a relay load that you'd like to show up as a different type of entity, you can use the [Change device type of a switch](https://www.home-assistant.io/integrations/switch_as_x/) integration.
+If you have a relay load that you'd like to show up as a different type of entity, you can use the [change device type of a switch](https://www.home-assistant.io/integrations/switch_as_x/) integration.

-Additionally, Vantage *GMem* objects (variables) with a type of *Boolean* will be created as switched in Home Assistant, but are hidden by default.
+Additionally, Vantage *GMem* objects (variables) with a type of *Boolean* will be created as switches in Home Assistant, but are hidden by default.

 ### Binary Sensors